GuySurname/quark/README.md

 *Because right now I'm favouring the Atomic Design naming approach, apparently*

 ## Purpose
 I got tired of porting and gisting all the various snippets and chunklets of code from project to project (and employer to employer).
 This is my attempt at consolidating and making sense of my own methodology that's highly influenced by others.
-I'm 6'4" and *still* attempting to stand on the shoulders of giants.

-It's currently more of a project boilerplate than a toolkit you would plug into your own project (though you can easily do that).
-There are some folder structures in place for things that are not objects or may not be used in your project.
+It's intended purpose is as a started and toolkit for your own projects.
+You can include it as a base for your own projects, or build within it.

 ## Methodologies employed